Unlikely scorers for Stars again to win Stanley Cup opener

 A 29-year-old defenseman, Hanley has played 46 regular-season games for three teams over the past five seasons, never putting a puck in the net.
 That changed 5:40 into the Stars’ first Stanley Cup Final game since 2000 when he scored off a feed from Roope Hintz, who collected the puck after it was dislodged by Kiviranta’s hit on Brayden Point.

-”I just tried to pick a corner and shoot as hard as I could, and it was lucky enough to go in,” Hanley said.

-Hanley had played only eight regular season games and didn’t get into the postseason until Game 7 in the second round against Colorado.
-That was the same game where Kiviranta had a hat trick, including the series-clinching goal in overtime.
+Hanley didn’t play this postseason until Game 7 in the second round against Colorado, the same game when Kiviranta had a hat trick which he finished off with the series-clinching goal in overtime.
 Kiviranta had scored only once in 11 regular-season games and appeared in only two postseason games before that.

 The goal by Kiviranta in the final minute of the second period against Tampa Bay put Dallas up 3-1.

 In between the goals by Hanley and Kiviranta was a nifty tiebreaking score by Jamie Oleksiak, a defenseman who scored on his own rebound.
-Oleksiak got a nice pass from Alexander Radulov and took his left-handed shot that ricocheted behind a defender, and then reached out with his stick to regain control of the puck and knocking it in.
+Oleksiak took his left-handed shot that ricocheted behind a defender, and then reached out with his stick to regain control of the puck and knocking it in.

 —